-The NHS’s 500-million sq. ft. estate could be on the verge of an IoT revolution, following the development of new sensing technology by property technology start-up.
-Beringar, supported by CENSIS.
+The NHS’s 500-million sq. ft. estate could be on the verge of an IoT revolution, following the development of a new sensing technology by a Scottish property technology start-up.

-Carolyn Botfield, Estates Director at the National Health Service, commented: “It’s important for us to identify where the NHS is adding value, and adapt our services to the requirements of the local community – over time, its needs change.
+Carolyn Botfield, Estates Director at the National Health Service, said: “It’s important for us to identify where the NHS is adding value, and adapt our services to the requirements of the local community – over time, its needs change.
 Clinics are often block-booked, but we have no way of finding out if just a few people, or twenty patients, are attending every week.
-The sensor will allow us to achieve real-time feedback on how our buildings are being used, enabling us to make smarter decisions”.
+The sensor will allow us to achieve real-time feedback on how our buildings are being used, enabling us to make smarter decisions.

 “Beringar truly understands the NHS and the pressures and challenges it faces.
 Our patients are at the heart of everything we do, and the team has taken into consideration the sensitivities surrounding the environment we’re working within.
 By creating a sensor that doesn’t record or identify individuals, the company has made patient confidentiality a priority.
 We look forward to working with Beringar in the months and years ahead.”

 Beringar was recently named among the first set of successful companies at CENSIS’s IoT Explorer, an accelerator programme for businesses looking to develop IoT-related products.
 The Innovation Centre introduced Beringar to the LoRa network and has supported its development with engineering and technical capabilities.